cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/ResNet - Comparative Results.md

 Participants gave some of the following quotes criticizing anchoring
 > - "Anchoring highlights a lot of the pug, which is worrying"
-> - "Anchoring is not very helpful becuase it has almost the whole image highlighted"
+> - "Anchoring is not very helpful because it has almost the whole image highlighted"
 > - "Anchoring looked at random stuff in the background that didn't make sense"
 > - "It would be nice if anchoring had value"